 Most of Winker’s farm is visible from the road, which means other farmers are watching what he does, even when things don’t go exactly as planned.
 But that doesn’t stop him from experimenting to find which practices work best.

-According to Holschbach, one of Winker’s neighbors mentioned that he was indeed watching Winker and has since started to put in cover crops and expressed interested in trying out interseeding to improve forage for his cattle.
+According to Holschbach, one of Winker’s neighbors mentioned that he was indeed watching Winker and has since started to put in cover crops and expressed interest in trying out interseeding to improve forage for his cattle.
 Holschbach estimates that there are around half a dozen producers each year who choose to try some of these conservation practices.

 Other farmers aren’t the only ones watching the work of the Clean Farm Families.
-Earlier this year, they worked with NRCS to hold demonstration for the Ozaukee County Board using a rainfall simulator to show the difference in water infiltration rates in healthy soils.
-Soils that are conventionally tilled can only absorb around a quarter inch of rainfall, resulting in increased runoff.
+Earlier this year, they worked with NRCS to hold a demonstration for the Ozaukee County Board using a rainfall simulator to show the difference in water infiltration rates in healthy soils.
+Soils that are conventionally tilled can only absorb around a quarter-inch of rainfall, resulting in increased runoff.
 Following the demonstration, the County Board eagerly approved the purchase of a tractor to pull the county-owned interseeder.
 The tractor and seeder, along with a driver, can be rented for $14 per acre.

-In addition to helping others see benefits of these practices, they are also working to change the conversation around soil health economics.
+In addition to helping others see the benefits of these practices, they are also working to change the conversation around soil health economics.
 Although many farmers often talk in terms of yield, Holschbach, Paulus, and Winker all agree that it’s important to think about profitability.
 With fertilizer and fuel prices on the rise, these practices can greatly benefit farmers.
 A study by the Soil Health Institute showed that using no-till and cover crops can increase profits by roughly $40-$50 per acre.

 “The best thing that has ever happened to our department is these producer-led groups,” said Holschbach.
 “Our relationship with the farmers has really changed.”